 This law states that you have two years from the date your cause of action accrues to file a claim.
 This means your attorney must file a lawsuit within two years of the accident.
 After that, the law prohibits your attorney from pursuing a case.

-This is why it is so important to reach out to a truck accident attorney in Macon as soon as possible after your accident.
+This is why it is so important to reach out to a Macon truck accident attorney as soon as possible after your accident.
 The sooner you contact us, the sooner we can begin building your case and helping you get compensation.

 Call an attorney right now at 1-844-RESULTS.